fam007e/Complex_DWM_SLock/README.md

 - **Time Display**: Shows the current time in bold at the bottom left corner.
 - **User Information**: Displays the username and a password prompt.
 - **Responsive UI**: Provides feedback on incorrect password attempts.
-- **Security**: Automatically reboots after 10 failed attempts, restarts SDDM, and disables all TTYs.
+- **Flexible Security**: Attempts to restart the display manager after multiple failed attempts, with fallback to TTY.
 - **Automatic Versioning**: Includes build date and Git commit hash in version information.
+- **Display Manager Compatibility**: Works with various display managers (SDDM, LightDM, GDM, XDM) and provides TTY fallback.

 ## Installation